Trans-Jordan memorandum: Background

+In the aftermath of WWI, the Levant was divided by the British and French into three military regions known as OETA North, South and East.
+OETA South roughly comprised what became Mandatory Palestine, with eastern boundary at the Jordan River, while OETA East included a major portion of Transjordan.
+Local councils were established in Transjordan under British guidance in early 1920, but Transjordan had no unified administration until the arrival in November 1920 of Abdullah bin al-Hussein, who was appointed Emir of Transjordan in 1921.

+Meanwhile, the San Remo conference had awarded Great Britain the mandate for Palestine without defining its boundaries.
+This presented the British with the problem of how to maintain a controlling influence over Transjordan without including it in the "Jewish homeland", while at the same time being seen to keep promises made to the Arabs.
+The solution adopted was to include Transjordan within the scope of the mandate for Palestine while preserving its autonomous political entity.
+This led to Article 25 of the Mandate document and the 1922 memorandum which detailed its implementation.

 Article 25

 Article 25 of the Mandate for Palestine allowed for the exclusion of Transjordan from unspecified provisions of the Mandate.
-On 16 September 1922, Lord Balfour, representing the United Kingdom, reminded the Council of the League of Nations of Article 25 of the Mandate for Palestine (which had been previously approved but had not yet come into effect).
+On 16 September 1922, Lord Balfour, representing the United Kingdom, reminded the Council of the League of Nations of Article 25 (which had been previously approved but had not yet come into effect).
 He then told the council that the British government now proposed to carry out this article, as had always been intended by the League of Nations and the British government.
 He then presented a memorandum for approval.

 Borders

-The border between the territory of Transjordan and Mandatory Palestine was defined for the first time in the memorandum, as follows:
+The Palestine Order in Council of August 1922 gave the High Commissioner authority to define the boundary between the territories of Transjordan and Palestine.
+The resulting definition was copied verbatim into the September memorandum:

 all territory lying to the east of a line drawn from a point two miles west of the town of Akaba on the Gulf of that name up the centre of the Wady Araba, Dead Sea and River Jordan to its junction with the River Yarmuk: thence up the centre of that river to the Syrian frontier.

-The same boundary had been specified by the High Commissioner in September as the line delimiting the region to which the Palestine Order in Council applied.